-Therefore the best estimate for the impact of climate change on 200 year (0.5% AP) flood flows for 2080 will be adopted as the design flows The design peak flows for this study will be 67.03m3/s for the River Carron and 10.9m3/s for the Glaslaw Burn.
+Therefore the best estimate for the impact of climate change on 200 year (0.5% AP) flood flows for 2080 will be adopted as the design flows.
+The design peak flows for this study will be 67.0m3/s for the River Carron and 10.9m3/s for the Glaslaw Burn.
+The scheme will therefore provide flood protection for the current 200 year flood with an allowance for climate change.